In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 Day-to-day life can drain you, physically, emotionally and spiritually.
 Our bodies weren’t made to be robots working all day, making withdrawals and getting nothing in return.

-It’s imperative you take time to recharge, because without regular deposits, eventually your ATM will be empty (yes I talk in financial metaphors!).
+It’s imperative you take time to recharge, because without regular deposits, eventually your life ATM will be empty (yes I talk in financial metaphors!).
 So take the time to relax and put some distance between the daily responsibilities that siphon away your energy.

 This is probably one of the most important reasons to get away this weekend.
 I don’t like being out of my comfort zone, and I have to force myself to push past my reservations.

 Don’t overthink things or analyze situations from every angle.
 Give yourself a break from life, if you will, and just enjoy it for once!
 Make the decision now, to get away from it all, even if it’s only for a couple hours.